-Experiencing the ritualistic Rom dance Ambrym Island, Vanuatu
+Experience the ritualistic Rom dance Ambrym, Malampa Province

-Being one of the most culturally diverse nations in the world, Vanuatu’s traditional practices including ceremonial dance, magic and ritual are alive and well.
-Ambrym Island is considered to be the black magic epicentre of Vanuatu and it’s where The Rom dance is performed.
+Being one of the most culturally diverse nations in the world, Vanuatu’s traditional practices, including ceremonial dance, magic and ritual, are alive and well.
+Ambrym is considered the black magic epicentre of Vanuatu and it’s where the Rom dance is performed.

-Deep in the dense forest, there is a clearing where large hollowed out drums sit.
-The rhythmic beating of drums and shakers begin as warriors dressed to represent evil spirits emerge, adorned in a mix of leaves and huge, brightly painted cone like masks.
-The men stomp their feet to drums, eerie chanting and soft flute music.
-Make no mistake about it, this will give you goosebumps.
-This is no tourist show, this is genuine myth, heritage, and belief wrapped in the supernatural and rich in symbolism and it will move you!
+Deep in the dense forest, there is a clearing where large drums sit.
+The rhythmic beating of drums and shakers begins as warriors dressed to represent evil spirits emerge, adorned in a mix of leaves and huge, brightly painted masks.
+The men stomp their feet in time to the drums, eerie chanting and soft flute music.
+Make no mistake, this is an experience that will give you goosebumps.
+This is no tourist show – it is genuine heritage and belief, wrapped in the supernatural and rich in symbolism.

-The dance while a form of magic, is also a method for the younger members to move up in the ranks of society.
-They say the fertility of the crops is affected when these dances are performed and masks are burnt at the end of the ceremony to ensure that evil spirits do not haunt the wearer or plague the village.
+The dance, while a form of magic, is also a method for younger members of society to move up the ranks.
+It’s also believed the fertility of the crops is affected when these dances are performed, and masks are burnt at the end of the ceremony to ensure evil spirits do not haunt the wearer or plague the village.

 Air Vanuatu flies to Ambrym Island a few times a week.
-Check the domestic schedule and remember if you book when in Vanuatu with your international ticket in hand, you get 20% off your domestic flight price.
+Check the domestic schedule and, remember, if you book when in Vanuatu with your international ticket in hand, you get 20 per cent off your domestic flight price.

-There is a 50 minute walk from the airport to Fanla which was a simple but hot walk.
-Transfers by bumpy truck take about 20 minutes.
+There is a 50-minute walk from the airport to Fanla.
+Transfers by truck take about 20 minutes.